 If the wire fraud scheme involves a presidentially declared disaster or a federal financial institution, penalties may be increased to:

 - Up to thirty (30) years in federal prison

 - Up to $1,000,000 in fines

-Legal Defenses Against Federal Wire Fraud Charges
+What are the Legal Defenses Against Federal Wire Fraud Charges?

-If you have been charges with wire fraud, there are a number of legal defenses that your attorney may choose to use during the trial and/or appeals process for your case.
+If you have been charged with wire fraud, there are a number of legal defenses that your attorney may choose to use during the trial and/or appeals process for your case.
 While the strategies that your council chooses to use will depend on the specific circumstances of your case, below are some of the more common ones used to defend against charges of wire fraud.